Botanical Garden Certificate Program Information

 Botanical art and illustration certificate programs provide comprehensive emphasis on the background, methods and traditions of these subject areas.
 Students learn modern concepts and resources that incorporate conventional information in the areas of botanical art and illustration.
 These types of certificate programs are available at community colleges, technical schools and vocational schools.
 Enrollment requirements for certificate programs typically include a formal application, orientation and placements tests.
 Applicants must normally hold a minimum of a high school diploma.

 Throughout the program, courses highlight precise and comprehensive representations of botanic systems.
 Studies might also include gouache, oil portraits, mud and sand and photography.
 Graduates are equipped with botanic and creative expertise and an improved knowledge of environmental vegetation.
 Other studies might include the following topics:

 - Hue and tint systems

 Employment Outlook and Salary Information

-Prospects for fine artists are expected to be somewhat slow throughout the 2010-2020 decade, according to the BLS.
-Those who wish to show their work in galleries will experience competition, due to competition for funding from the National Endowment for the Arts, state and local arts councils and private funders.
+Prospects for fine artists are expected to be somewhat slow throughout the 2012-2022 decade, according to the BLS.
+Those who wish to show their work in galleries will experience competition, due to limited funding from the National Endowment for the Arts, state and local arts councils and private funders.